 Random Number Generation (CSPRNG)

-Q: How many keys can be stored on a CloudHSM instance?
+Q: How many keys can be stored on a CloudHSM cluster?

 A CloudHSM cluster can store approximately 3,300 keys of any type or size.

-No. Amazon RDS Oracle TDE is not supported; however, Oracle TDE is supported for Oracle Databases (11g and 12c) operating in EC2.
-See the CloudHSM User Guide for additional details.
-You can also use AWS Key Management Service (KMS) with Custom Key Store to secure Amazon RDS data using keys generated and stored in your AWS CloudHSM cluster.
+Not directly.
+You should use AWS Key Management Service with Custom Key Store to secure Amazon RDS data using keys generated and stored in your AWS CloudHSM cluster.